fatalfeel/proton_cm_open/README.md

 GLSL shading language full control

 2.
-Before download source, take care of CR line ending in linux system
+Take care of carriage return in linux system

 3.
 First run need to do